 Two Year Grant Cycle

-Mass Mentoring Partnership (MMP) is releasing the Request for Proposals for the FY2019 and FY2020 State Mentoring Matching Grant (2 Year Cycle, Line Item 7061-9634).
+Mass Mentoring Partnership (MMP) is releasing the Request for Proposals for the FY2022 and FY2023 State Mentoring Matching Grant (2 Year Cycle, Line Item 7061-9634).
 Funding is provided by the Massachusetts Department of Elementary and Secondary Education.
-Mass Mentoring Partnership is awarding the Mentoring Matching Grants as a two year grant cycle for FY2019 and FY2020.
+Mass Mentoring Partnership is awarding the Mentoring Matching Grants as a two year grant cycle for FY2022 and FY2023.
 The intention and the expectation is that programs will be able to develop two year programmatic plans that support growth and sustainability.
 Through this two year grant cycle, MMP is investing in more intentional planning and evaluation of the impact on student success.

-Please note this grant cycle is contingent on the appropriation of funds in the FY19 State Budget for the first year and on the appropriation of funds for the FY20 State Budget for the second year.
-In FY2017, 32 awards were granted and ranged from $5,000 to $25,000.
+Please note this grant cycle is contingent on the appropriation of funds received from the FY22 State Budget for the first year.
+FY23 funding is contingent upon the approval of the State Budget.
 Grant requests of up to $30,000 to qualified organizations for one program year will be considered; however the number and size of the grants awarded will depend upon the amount of the appropriation from the Legislature.

 The Legislative intent of the appropriation is to increase the private sector’s support for mentoring programs as well as the number of mentor/mentee matches.
 Therefore, every grant dollar must be minimally matched by the grantee, dollar for dollar, with private sector cash and/or in-kind resources.
 No government funding can be used as part of an organization’s matching funds.
 All programs receiving grants will be required to report the source and amount of the resources utilized to match grant funds.